Explore available options, and discern which program offering may be best for you

 Is Tuition A Concern?

 - You have to be practical in terms of tuition.
 There is a balance that should be sought, between what you are trying to create, and what you can afford.
 Explore what courses best fit your needs, and help you get to where you need to go, but also take tuition into consideration.
 The Special Edition Complete 6-in-1 Death Doula Training initially looks like it is double the tuition of the Modified 5-in-1 Training.
 However, it comes with a lot more in-depth support, including those crucial live zoom sessions, and the live phone coaching session after class has ended, and you are beginning to create your business.
 It also comes with a lot of bonus classes.
 AND – if you apply early, and can pay in full, completing the full enrollment process, you can receive significant discounts, some of which reduce tuition significantly.
 However, you could also save on the Modified 5-in-1 Training, by enrolling early, further reducing the tuition.
 Finally, the Liberty Program is the most economical program of all, as it’s free, and if it meets your needs, it could be the answer you are looking for.
 The goal should be to look at what your aims are, which programs will best get you there, and to discover how to best afford it.

-- We do offer payment plans, however you can save more by paying in full, as we discount tuition when payment is made in full; we do take credit cards, and use Paypal for processing (some students tell us they applied for delayed or credit payments via Paypal and were approved by Paypal in that way).
-We also offer a 3 payment plan, and with the Special Edition Complete class, a six payment plan (half of the tuition must be paid prior to the start of class).
+- We do offer payment plans, however you can save more by paying in full, as we discount tuition when payment is made in full; we do take credit cards, and use Paypal for processing (some students tell us they applied for delayed or credit payments via Paypal and were approved by Paypal in that way, as well).
 How far in advance you begin your payment plan will impact how large or small your monthly payments are.
 Do subscribe to our newsletter and/or follow our facebook page, as we sometimes run discounts on tuition, but they are only announced via those avenues.